Raush Manfio: The Ultimate Fighter

 In March 2015, it was announced that Manfio was one of the fighters selected to be on the UFC reality show The Ultimate Fighter: Brazil 4.
 Manfio was eliminated by eventual lightweight season winner Glaico França.

+After losing on the Ultimate Fighter, He found his way to American Top Team with the support of MMA veteran Carlos Barreto, and it was during this time that he received a glimmer of hope from a friend's promise of sponsorship.
+It seemed like a lifeline to continue his journey in the U.S.

+However, the promise of sponsorship turned out to be a mirage.
+With no money and no options, Manfio made a bold choice to leave the U.S. behind.
+But fate had other plans.
+As he lived in one of the apartments provided by ATT and befriended Adriano Moraes, a ONE Championship fighter, an unexpected opportunity presented itself.
+Moraes needed a cornerman for his fight in Myanmar, and Manfio stepped up.

+That experience reignited Manfio's passion for fighting, and it was through Moraes' manager, Alex Davis, that he received an offer that changed his trajectory.
+A fight at Titan FC was on the table, and Manfio seized it.

+He debuted in the United States at Titan FC in 2016.
+From November 2017 to June 2018, he held the role of Titan FC lightweight champion, after defeating Chazz Walton via knockout in the first round.
+He lost the title to Sidney Outlaw at Titan FC 50.
+However, a disappointing loss and inadequate compensation for his efforts forced him to take a job in construction to fund his work visa.
+Before signing with PFL, Manfio hadn't fought in three years and was working teaching MMA and as a janitor.

 Professional Fighters League

+2021 Season

 Manfio made his PFL debut as a short notice replacement for Olivier Aubin-Mercier against Joilton Lutterbach on April 23, 2021 at PFL 1.
 He won the bout via split decision.

 After being initially booked as a short notice replacement for Mikhail Odintsov against his teammate Natan Schulte at PFL 4 on June 10, 2021, Manfio was later rebooked against Anthony Pettis at PFL 6 on June 25, 2021 after Pettis pulled out of his previous bout due to illness.
 Manfio won the close bout via split decision.

-In the semi finals of the Lightweight tournament, Manfio faced Clay Collard on August 13, 2021 at PFL 7.
+In the semi-finals of the Lightweight tournament, Manfio faced Clay Collard on August 13, 2021 at PFL 7.
 Manfio won the bout via unanimous decision.

 Manfio faced Loik Radzhabov in the Finals of the Lightweight tournament on 27 October 2021 at PFL 10.
 He won the bout via unanimous decision, winning the 2021 PFL Lightweight Tournament and $1 million dollar prize.

 In February 2021, YouTuber Jake Paul hired Manfio to spar with him in preparation for Paul's fight against former Bellator and ONE Welterweight Champion Ben Askren.
 As of 2022, Manfio trains at American Top Team in Coconut Creek, Florida.